PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Shh yourself, you crooked bastard," said Boltac.

 "What's that noise," asked Relan?
-Everyone fell silent.
 In the distance, they could hear a horrible rumbling noise.

-As the approached the noise came and went in waves.
-It sounded like someone gigantic trying to exhaling through a set of lungs filled with gravel.
+As they approached the noise came and went in waves.
+It sounded like someone gigantic trying to exhale through a set of lungs filled with gravel.
 It was a horrible, ingeopulmonary rumble.

 "That's the troll," said Rattick.

 "Doing what?" asked Relan.

 Rattick waited until after the sound had rumbled through the corridor again.

 "Snoring," whispered Rattick into the silence.
 "Which is a good thing for you, stout Merchant.
 What I suggest is that you keep to the shadows.
 Advance only while it's snoring.
 Then you take your sword and plunge it right in his ear.
 It's one of the only vulnerable places on a Troll."

 "I don't have a sword," said Boltac.